How NFT Law is shaping the future of the NFT art market

 Ethereum currently supports most NFTs.
 Other blockchains such as “Flow,” “Tezos,” Polygon, and increasingly Solana have their standards to support NFTs.

 While NFTs have been around for over a year or two, they have become especially popular in the last few months.
-It appears that the lack of physical art events during the lockdown meant that a great deal more attention was paid to digital ones, and in fact, an auction curated by Christie’s took place in February 2021, where the artist, Beeple sold a staggering $69m worth of NFT.
-This led to an explosion in digital art NFT, and many other artists coming from backgrounds of graphic design and digital design became involved.
+It appears that the lack of physical art events during the lockdown meant that much more attention was paid to digital ones.
+In fact, an auction curated by Christie’s took place in February 2021, where the artist Beeple sold a staggering $69m worth of NFT.
+This led to an explosion in digital art NFT, and many other artists coming from backgrounds in graphic design and digital design became involved.

 Further, digital galleries such as “Nifty Gateway” and “Super Rare.”

-When you buy an NFT, you are not purchasing the digital work itself.
+When you buy an NFT, you are not purchasing the digital work.
 Copyright relating to the artwork does not automatically transfer with the sale of the NFT.
 The artwork creator or the third-party seller can retain the right to copy, distribute, modify, and publicly display or perform the art.

 If you are interested to know more about the legal aspects of NFTs, you can read the article below: